-I’ve made a point to ask the kids what kind of cake they want for their birthday and when Eleanor said a Bucky cake (pirate ship from Jake and the Neverland Pirates) I knew I had my work cut out for me.
-If you want to see the party details check it out HERE!
+I’ve made a point to ask the kids what kind of cake they want for their birthday and when Eleanor said a Bucky cake (pirate ship from Jake and the Neverland Pirates Birthday party) I knew I had my work cut out for me.

 I usually make a cake with a character pan and decorate it but attempting a 3D pirate ship wasn’t something I thought I would be able to do.
 Thankfully Mike was the one who said we could do it and we worked together to come up with a great idea.

 - 3- containers of icing (2 chocolate 1 vanilla)

 - Cardboard (we put 2 cake board together and taped them to make them long enough)

 - 1- red Airhead

 - 1- Dowel rod

 - 1- Pretzel rod